Keksmania/PythonFileToYoutube/README.md

 # PythonFileToYoutube

-Turn any file or folder into one or more MP4 videos (and back again) using PyTorch, 7-Zip, PAR2, FFmpeg The script is optimized for youtube.
+Turn any file or folder into one or more MP4 videos (and back again) using the file_to_video_torch.py script provided in this repo.
+The script is optimized for youtube.
 Meaning the default config is good enough that a file should be able to survice a full round trip to youtube and back.

+The software has a CLI.

 ## Features